 A scientifically based curriculum and assessment tools are used to ensure the children are progressing and will be ready for Kindergarten.
 Teachers plan learning experiences and environments and use teaching strategies in a thoughtful and intentional way to support and extend children’s knowledge.
 They work on organizing children’s learning so that experiences build on one another, helping each child to acquire key ideas and skills.
 Children are seen as individuals, and the setting and strategies adapt to the individual levels and interests of the children.

 The teaching teams build children’s approaches to learning throughout the program day and across planned and spontaneous experiences.
-Curriculum activities and experiences are planned in the areas of language and literacy, cognition and general knowledge, approaches toward learning, physical well-being and motor development, and social emotional development each day.
-This process allows the staff to customize curriculum to facilitate each child’s optimal development.
+Curriculum activities and experiences are planned in the areas of language and literacy, cognition and general knowledge approach to learning, physical well-being and motor development, and social-emotional development each day.
+This process allows the staff to customize the curriculum to facilitate each child’s optimal development.

 Screenings and Assessments

 Upon entry into the Head Start program, each child receives required screenings to confirm that he or she is in good health and is developing well.
 This is the initial determination of the child’s overall health status, developmental strengths, needs, and areas of identified concern such as possible delay or disability (i.e., Speech, Language, Behavior, and Cognitive).

 Children are assessed using Teaching Strategies Gold (TSG), which is inclusive of children with disabilities, children who are English-language learners and children who demonstrate competencies outside of typical developmental expectations.
 Children’s developmental progress is assessed in September, January, and May.
 The first assessment occurs within 45 days of program enrollment to establish a baseline level of development and to establish an individualized learning plan.
 Teachers review a child’s assessment data in conjunction with observation and performance based assessments to create a picture of the whole child.